Sanzō Nosaka: Scandal

 On September 27, 1992, two Journalists working for the magazine Shukan Bunshun, Akira Kato and Shun'ichi Kobayashi, publicly revealed evidence of Nosaka's involvement in the deaths of Kenzo Yamamoto and his wife.
 On a trip to Moscow, Kobayashi and Kato had managed to purchase a number of KGB documents, which had been kept secret since the Stalinist era.
 Among these documents was the letter that Nosaka had written in 1939 denouncing Yamamoto and his wife.

 The revelations of Nosaka's involvement in Yamamoto's death shocked the JCP, already reduced to six seats in the Diet after the 1991 elections.
-Akahata ("Red Flag"), a prominent communist newspaper, sent a team of journalists to Moscow to investigate the allegations, and they confirmed the authenticity of the documents.
+Akahata ("Red Flag"), the JCP's newspaper, sent a team of journalists to Moscow to investigate the allegations, and they confirmed the authenticity of the documents.

 After the allegations against Nosaka became widely known, he checked himself into Yoyogi Hospital in Tokyo (a common tactic of Japanese politicians facing scandal).
 When a team of investigators sent by the JCP visited him, Nosaka confessed that the letter was his, but refused to discuss the matter further.
 The JCP ordered Nosaka to be present for a general Party meeting on December 27, 1992.
 After some deliberation, the party that Nosaka helped found expelled him by unanimous vote.
-The Party newspaper reported that Nosaka, when asked if he had any reply to the charges against him, would only state: "I have nothing to say".
+Akahata reported that Nosaka, when asked if he had any reply to the charges against him, would only state: "I have nothing to say".

+Death

-One year after being expelled from the Japanese Communist Party, Sanzō Nosaka died in his home of old age.
+One year after being expelled from the Japanese Communist Party, Sanzō Nosaka died at home of old age.
 Outside the JCP, Nosaka was remembered for his gentle demeanor, good manners, and conservative sense of style, "just like a British gentleman".
 He was 101 years old.